-- A single set of rules for all elements of Horizon 2020. - Horizon 2020 will accept the different accounting practices that the participants have already adopted in their respective countries.
-Fuel Cells and Hydrogen Joint Undertaking (FCH JU) 8th MEETING OF THE STATES REPRESENTATIVES GROUP 6 March 2012, 09h00 - 15h00, Committee of the Regions, Brussels Intervention from Maria da Graça Carvalho • Simplification of the time recording system.
+- A single set of rules for all elements of Horizon 2020. - Horizon 2020 will accept the different accounting practices that the participants have already adopted in their respective countries. - Simplification of the time recording system.

 Finally, the new rules should facilitate the recruitment of staff to universities in order to work on Horizon 2020 projects.
 Hopefully, this will keep young researchers in gainful employment.

+Funding

-Funding Ladies and Gentlemen The last issue that I should like to touch on will take the least time to say but is not, for that reason, the least important.
-Horizon 2020, as it stands, already represents an increase in the budget available for research and innovation: €80bn; in fact, as compared with the €52bn under the 9/12 previous programme.
+Ladies and Gentlemen

+The last issue that I should like to touch on will take the least time to say but is not, for that reason, the least important.
+Horizon 2020, as it stands, already represents an increase in the budget available for research and innovation: C0bn; in fact, as compared with the $\oiint2bn$ under the previous programme.
 Gratifying as this is, the EU Parliament has been pressing for an effective doubling of the budget.
-This is something that would effectively bring the new figure to around €100bn.
+This is something that would effectively bring the new figure to around C00bn.

 A number of European countries support a figure at the higher end of this spectrum.
 It is to be hoped that other governments will follow this lead especially those countries with a reputation for academic excellence.

-My own feeling is that if this money is properly spent on a simplified and ambitious research and innovation programme and as long as it is not squandered, the figure of €100bn will only go some of the way to promoting the progress that we still need to achieve if we are to compete in a modern globalised world.
-Conclusion By way of conclusion, let me just say a few words about how I see the future collaboration between the Parliament, the Council and the Commission.
+My own feeling is that if this money is properly spent on a simplified and ambitious research and innovation programme and as long as it is not squandered, the figure of $\bigcirc 00bn$ will only go some of the way to promoting the progress that we still need to achieve if we are to compete in a modern globalised world.

+Conclusion

+By way of conclusion, let me just say a few words about how I see the future collaboration between the Parliament, the Council and the Commission.
 If we are to achieve the goals of excellence, of increased synergy between Horizon 2020 and the structural funds, of simplification and of adequate funding, it is of utmost importance that we pull together in the same direction.

 Parliament will be voting in Plenary on Horizon 2020 in November of this year.
 This demonstrates our willingness to make headway as quickly as possible but it leaves us with a tight schedule.
-I believe that it is in the mutual interests of Parliament and the different member states to work in as close partnership as possible, to freely share our concerns and to build consensus from as early a point in the process as possible.
+I believe that it is in our mutual interests to work in as close partnership as possible, to freely share our concerns and to build consensus from as early a point in the process as possible.

+This will avoid a last minute scramble to harmonise the different positions of the three institutions at the end of this year.

 In this spirit, I look forward to our fruitful cooperation.